kevinpt/opbasm/doc/index.rst

   * STRING and TABLE directives
   * PicoBlaze-6 instructions (``CALL@, COMPARECY, HWBUILD, JUMP@, LOAD&RETURN, OUTPUTK, REGBANK, STAR, TESTCY``)

-Note that the included m4 macros have :ref:`alternative string operations <string and table ops>` that do work on PicoBlaze-3.
+Note that the included m4 macros have :ref:`alternative string operations <string and table ops>` that do work on PicoBlaze-3 as well as a :ref:`portable string system <Portable string and table operations>` that is optimized for both target processors.

 Refer to the file "all_kcpsm6_syntax.psm" distributed with KCPSM6 for a detailed explanation of the new PicoBlaze-6 syntax.